 No more worries or complexity.
 The 321 backup rule enables your disaster recovery plan by minimizing the risk of data loss and migrates large amounts of data from your on-premises stack to a cloud of your choice.

 Want to learn more?
-[Article] Disaster recovery plan: 3 best practices (tested by Veeam and Gartner) for 2023
+[Article] Disaster recovery plan: 3 best practices for 2023

 #3 321 backup rule and hybrid cloud: benefits.

 The 321 backup rule on hybrid cloud provides many benefits: